-Exploration and evaluation costs are accumulated and capitalised in relation to each indentifiable area of interest where right of tenure of the area of interest is current and the area of interest has not, at reporting date, reached a stage that permits reasonable assessment of the existence or otherwise of economically recoverable resources are not assessed as being present, this expenditure will be expensed to profit and loss.
+Exploration and evaluation costs are accumulated and capitalised in relation to each indentifiable area of interest where right of tenure of the area of interest is current and the area of interest has not, at reporting date, reached a stage that permits reasonable assessment of the existence or otherwise of economically recoverable reserves.
+In the event that tenure is relinquished and/or economically recoverable resources are not assessed as being present, this expenditure will be expensed to profit and loss.